click on the menu below to navigate this site

 Here is a typical view of SCUBA diving at Sharm.

-We headed out on a beautiful day to the Ras Mohammed marine reserve to make our last SCUBA dive in Sharm.
-This is one of the main the reason I came to Egypt.
-I have met several SCUBA divers over the years who assured me that the Ras Mohammed marine reserve was as good as the Australian Great Barrier Reef to dive.
-Well, Ras Mohammed marine reserve is certainly a great place to dive but, it comes nowhere near the Australian Great Barrier Reef for the types of corals and fish and other animals.
-Sorry, Australia is much better.
+We headed out on a beautiful day to the Ras Mohammed Marine Reserve to make our last SCUBA dive in Sharm.
+This was one of the main reasons I came to Egypt.
+I have met several SCUBA divers over the years who assured me that the Ras Mohammed Marine Reserve was as good as the Australian Great Barrier Reef for diving.
+Well, Ras Mohammed Marine Reserve is certainly a great place to dive, but it doesn't come close to the Australian Great Barrier Reef for types of corals, fish, and other animals.
+Sorry, but Australia is much better.

-Julia dived with me for the first time after her certification and had a good dive but she still felt a bit uneasy under the water.
+Julia dived with me for the first time since her certification and had a good dive, though she still felt a bit uneasy underwater.
 I believe in time she will get more comfortable with it all.
 Next stop tomorrow is back to jolly old England and Canterbury.
 We have until the end of February before we return to warm weather.

 Hotel Reef Video